Thyra, Flame of Sorrow

 Feat - Shadows of Urcaen

 Immediately place Thyra anywhere completely within 2" of her current location.
-When a friendly Protectorate model activates in her CTRL range, it also can be placed 2".
+When a friendly Protectorate model activates in her control range, it also can be placed 2".

 Thoughts on Thyra1